Meenakshi-Asokan/gallery1/README.md

 # gallery1
 gallery for fun stuff - testing

-To remember when adding more sections and more images
+For adding more sections and more images

+1) To generate thumbnails and get the html code to add more images/sections, open terminal, go to the folder with the photos and run gallery-init and gallery-build (https://github.com/haltakov/simple-photo-gallery).
-1) add the photos and the thumbnails in the respective folders
+2) Upload the photos and the thumbnails in the respective folders in this repository.
-2) might have to run this - https://github.com/haltakov/simple-photo-gallery if you want the data height and width from the html file
+3) Open on the browser the index.html file generated in the folder, and view page source.
+Just paste the lines of code corresponding to the new images or section where you want.
-3) for each new section data-index will start from 0 as the default case but data-gallery for each new section will have to be changed to the total number of all the images in all the previous sections.
+4) Note - for each new section data-index will start from 0 as the default case but data-gallery for each new section will have to be changed to the total number of all the images in all the previous sections.